 Battle Creek is the next city being covered in the “On the Ground" series which amplifies the voices of the city residents.
 Over the next year, Second Wave journalists will be embedded in the city of Battle Creek to explore topics of importance to residents, business owners, and other members of the community.

-The On the Ground program is made possible by funding from United Way, BC Unlimited, Michigan Works!, the City of Battle Creek, the Battle Creek Community Foundation, the Miller Foundation, the Calhoun County Visitors Bureau, and MEDC.
+The On the Ground program is made possible by funding from United Way of the Battle Creek and Kalamazoo Region, BC Unlimited, Michigan Works!, the City of Battle Creek, the Battle Creek Community Foundation, the Miller Foundation, the Calhoun County Visitors Bureau, Calhoun County Administration, Binda Foundation, and Nottawaseppi Huron Band of the Potawatomi.